MinHiuLe/Novara-ChatApp/README.md

 Novara ChatApp is a real-time chat application built with **ReactJS, Express, Socket.IO, and MongoDB**.
 It enables users to send instant messages, and experience seamless communication with real-time updates.

+##Note

+🚧 This project is still under development and will be improved in the future. 🚀

 ## Features
 - 🔥 **Real-time Messaging** with Socket.IO
 - 🏠 **Chat Rooms** for group conversations